erl-j/21GO-client/README.md

 *21go* is a platform on which you can easily make group orders, called *super orders*, to existing web shops.

 A user can initiate an super order or browse the catalog to join an existing super order.

-## What we've done

--Built a custom backend (using node.js, typeorm, mysql etc..)
-60%

--Landing Page/Sign in/Sign up: Most infrastructure and presentation in place.
-70%

--Catalog : Infrastructure in place, presentation in progress.
-Currently no superorders to show 50%

--My profile : 0%

--Set (Create/edit) superorder: Not yet linked anywhere but accessible at <baserUrl>/setSuperOrder 95%

--Set (Create/edit) order:  Some infrastructure and presentation in place 50%

-## What we plan to do

-  -Finish aforementioned scenes.

-  -Set up appropriate validation for all inputs.

-  -Iterate

 ## Project file structure (short description/purpose of each file)

 A Scene folder like **"src/Scenes/SignIn"** only contain resources (containers/presentational components, actions, reducers) that are exclusive to it.